ubunteroz/spinarch/README.md

 ## Requirements

-- Linux/macOS with x86_64 CPU (not tested on Windows yet).
-It runs fine on M1 Mac, but Wasm contract feature is not supported because of missing AVX instruction needed by Wasmer.
+- Linux/macOS (not tested on Windows yet).
 - Node.js (>= 16) and NPM
 - Docker